-The Keto diet has also become a popular way to improve lean muscle, increase fat metabolism and lose weight quickly.
-But starting a ketogenic diet can be daunting for some, so we’ve rounded up the best tips for beginning a ketogenic diet.
+The Keto diet has also become popular to improve lean muscle, increase fat metabolism, and lose weight quickly.
+But starting a ketogenic diet can be daunting for some.

 Tips for Starting a Ketogenic Diet | Know What You Can Eat